Mo-in-ul/PyDICE-2023/replication/README.md

 This runs `run_experiment.py` (writing all CSVs into `results/`), then builds the three figures (`fig_mechanism.pdf`, `fig_wedge.pdf`, `fig_scatter.pdf`).
-Approximate runtime: [XX] minutes on Mac mini (2024), Apple M4, 24 GB RAM.
+Approximate runtime: 22 minutes on Mac mini (2024), Apple M4, 24 GB RAM.
 To run the pieces separately, run `python run_experiment.py` first, then each `figs/fig_*.py`.